VeerMuchandi/CustomBuilder/Using Custom Builder.md

 ```

 **Note** that at this point we only have build configuration as a file.
 Build configuration object is not created in your project yet.
 Your project is still empty.
+For convenience I am also checking in my build.json as an example into the git repository  [https://github.com/VeerMuchandi/CustomBuilder]()